Icarians: Nauvoo, Illinois

-Political disagreements and personal animosities would lead to the second major split of the Icarians in America. Étienne Cabet began in America in 1849 with the authority of the sect's unquestioned leader, status which was freely granted to him by those inspired to action by the man's writings.
+Political disagreements and personal animosities led to the second major split of the Icarians in the U.S. In 1849 Étienne Cabet began in America to wield the authority of being the sect's unquestioned leader, a status that was freely granted to him by those inspired to action by his writings.
 This individual status as supreme decision-maker stood in marked contradiction to the democratic ideals of the community, however.
-Cabet himself realized as much and in 1850 he proposed a constitution which provided for an elected President and an elected board of directors, which would supplant the absolute, personal authority of the unitary leader.
+Cabet himself realized as much, and in 1850 he proposed a constitution that provided for an elected president and board of directors, which would supplant the absolute, personal authority of the unitary leader.
 This system functioned effectively for a time.

 In 1852, a lawsuit was filed in Paris against Cabet by a number of dissident former Icarians, who claimed their property was obtained by him by means of fraud.
 Cabet returned to France for 18 months to fight these charges.
-When he returned to America, Cabet began to push through a series of restrictive rules, including the prohibition of talking in workshops, banning the use of tobacco or alcohol, and other regulations which were unpopular with some members of the community.
-He also moved to reestablish his own personal decision-making authority over the entire community, proposing in December 1855 to revise the constitution to provide for a powerful President elected to a four-year term.
-This President, under Cabet's new scheme, would have the ability to control all aspects of the community's government.
+When he returned to America, he pushed through a series of restrictive rules, including prohibition of talking in workshops and banning the use of tobacco and alcohol.
+These regulations were unpopular with some members of the community.
+He also moved to reestablish his personal decision-making authority over the community.
+He proposed in December 1855 to revise the constitution to provide for a powerful president elected to a four-year term.
+This president, under Cabet's new scheme, would have the power to control all aspects of the community's government.

 This position by Cabet was anathema to a majority of the Icarian cooperators, who were deeply inspired and influenced by the history and traditions of the Great French Revolution and its democratic ideals.
 Cabet's position was deeply held by him as essential to the preservation of the community's moral fiber, however, and in his position he was staunchly supported by "a strong minority."

-The factional battle continued for a year between the Dissidents, led by Alexis Armel Marchand and Jean Baptist Gerard, and the Cabetists, finally resolving itself in a formal split.
-The Cabetists were expelled, and Cabet led about 170 of his followers out of Nauvoo in October 1856, heading downstream along the Mississippi to the bustling metropolis of St. Louis to establish a new colony in that vicinity.
+The factional battle continued for a year between the Dissidents (led by Alexis Armel Marchand and Jean Baptist Gerard) and the Cabetists, finally resolving itself in a formal split.
+The Cabetists were expelled, and Cabet led about 170 of his followers out of Nauvoo in October 1856, heading downriver to St. Louis to establish a new colony in that vicinity.

-Shattered by the loss of about 40% of its members and no longer able to raise financial support in France, the Nauvoo colony of the majority faction ultimately encountered financial difficulties and was forced to disband in 1860.
-Many of the participants of the defunct Nauvoo colony would join the parallel Icarian colony in Iowa.
+Shattered by the loss of about 40% of its members and no longer able to raise financial support in France, the Nauvoo colony of the majority faction ultimately encountered insurmountable financial difficulties and disbanded in 1860.
+Many of the participants of the defunct Nauvoo colony joined the parallel Icarian colony in Iowa.

 One legacy still continues in Nauvoo.
-Emile and Annette Baxte joined the Icarians in 1855 and then left in 1857 and founded Baxter's Vineyards and Winery.
+Emile and Annette Baxter joined the Icarian community in 1855, staying with it through the 1857 breakup.
+They remained in Nauvoo and founded Baxter's Vineyards and Winery.
 It has been operated by several generations of the family and is Illinois' oldest winery.